karoassociation/Standard/Writerside/topics/1-2-Functions.md

 Inside a type functions can be defined as properties with a special syntax.

 A function definition consists of three elements: The parameters list, the return type and the function body with the statements.
-The parameter list is optional and can either be omitted or blank.
+The parameter list is optional and can be blank.

 A function defined in a type will always be assumed to have been marked with the `sl.attributes::static` attribute unless the function has a first parameter that is a class reference parameter (see [class reference parameter](#1-2-1-1-3-class-reference-parameter)).
 An exception to this rule are functions that have the `sl.attributes::constructor` attribute.
 These functions will always be assumed to be non-static unless they also have the `sl.attributes::static` attribute.